A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Conclusion

-In summary, we automatically solve, grade, and generate university-level mathematics course questions in real-time.
-Students rated machine-generated questions as equally likely to be human-written as machine-generated, although rated human-written questions more likely to be human-written.
-Students rated machine-generated questions slightly more difficult than human-written questions, and mostly appropriate for the respective courses.
-Finally, we are now scaling up this survey to hundreds of students and this work to hundreds of courses.
+In summary, we automatically solve, explain, and generate university-level mathematics course questions in real-time at a human level.
+Students rated machine-generated questions as equally likely to have been human-written as machine-generated.
+Students also rated machine-generated questions as similarly difficult to human-written questions and most appropriate for their respective courses.
+Finally, we have succeeded in scaling up this work to over thirty STEM courses across 13 departments in science and engineering schools at MIT and Ivy League universities, with excellent results.